elguapo1611/blue/README.md

 # Blue

-TODO: Write a gem description
+Blue helps you manage your Ruby on Rails deployment.

+* Deploy new code
+* Install/Update/Restart services

 ## Installation

 Add this line to your application's Gemfile:

+    group :deployment do
       gem 'blue'

-And then execute:
+    end

+And then execute which will move basic config files into place.

-    $ bundle
+    $ rake blue:setup

-Or install it yourself as:

-    $ gem install blue

 ## Usage